puddydoo/OoT-Randomizer/README.md

 ### Logic helpers

 * I did not edit `LogicHelpers.json` but have used these in the files.
 * `transition()`: Represents doors and other room transitions in dungeons.
-The intent is that it should first check whether that door needs to be unlocked with a key.
-If not, the condition after the comma is required to go through the door (to unbar it).
-The key is checked first because a lock placed by door rando would replace the bars on both sides of the door.
+The first argument is the name of the door (so it can check for key requirements) and the second is the conditions required to unbar it.
+If lock rando were to place a lock on a barred door then the "unbars" for both sides of the door would be applied.
+* Unbars: There are many "Unbar" conditions listed in Unbars.txt for each barred door in the dungeons, that if set to true, would allow going through that door without completing the normal requirements to unbar it (if the flag on the door is edited)
 * `barred_door`: I put this as an alternate condition on barred doors (meant to be false) before labeling the individual transitions.
 It remains on certain barred doors which turned out not to be actual transition actors such as in Ice Cavern.
 I might remove it.
+* `can_break_icicles`: The ability to break icicles.
+I don't know exactly what it requires, though.
 * `can_climb()`: For every ledge that I could think to add it I counted the change in Link's Y coordinate and put it as a condition.
 I even included ledges that are too high for Link to ever climb.
 Why do this instead of just `is_adult` for those ledges that child cannot climb?
 Because the forms of Link in MM have different heights.
 Deku Link is very short and Fierce Deity Link is very tall.
 But I do not even know the exact heights or maximum climbing heights of any of the forms in OoT or MM.
 Also, in Glitched, ground jumps can be calculated into this because they allow Link to climb higher than normal.
 * `can_fall`: I put this for some instances in which the player is required to fall a distance that they cannot roll out of.
 I don't know if this is necessary to put it as its own term or just use the regular assortment of no OHKO or Fairy or Nayru's Love (if that prevents fall damage) or use another condition like can_live_dmg but I put that there and I couldn't be bothered to change it before forking.
 * `can_press_floor_switch`: Every time that Link has to step on a floor switch I put this condition, which is always true.
 What is the point?
 Because Deku Link in MM is too light to do so.